geoserver/geoserver-history/doc/en/user/source/filter/function_reference.rst

      - Returns the upper case version of the string
    * - strTrim
      - ``string``:String
-     - Returns a copy of the string, with leading and trailing whitespace omitted
+     - Returns a copy of the string, with leading and trailing white space omitted